UntitledEntity/UntitledEntity/README.md

 - [H3-cnc](https://github.com/UntitledEntity/H3-cnc) is a simple python-based server-hopping workspace.
 This allows for penetration testing to be done from multiple servers which allows for a more anonymous penetration-testing experience, as your commands are executed from multiple sources.

 - [Discord-Hook](https://github.com/UntitledEntity/Discord-Hook) is a free open-source cheat software for CSGO, designed to be loaded into discords UI process.
 This was meant as a POC, and to be used between me and my friends.

+- [Scripty](https://github.com/UntitledEntity/Scripty-Interpreter) is a C++ interpreter for a simple scripting language I created titled scripty

 ## Stats